youyanggu/covid19_projections/donate.md

 *covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
 Since April, I have volunteered thousands of hours of my time to making sure that people have the best data and model possible to make informed decisions.

-Having your support would make my job much easier and allow me to continue focusing full-time on providing the best COVID-19 modeling and analysis.
+I didn't set up this page until December because I wanted to focus purely on the modeling.
+Having your support now would make my job much easier and allow me to continue focusing full-time on providing the best COVID-19 modeling and analysis.

 I hope to continue to dedicate my efforts to this project for as long as possible, until [normality returns](/path-to-herd-immunity).